 blood splintered from their roots.

-Publisher / Executive Editor of Barren Magazine and Barren Press.
-Writer.
+Publisher / Editor-in-Chief of Barren Magazine and Barren Press.
+Words in Parentheses, After the Pause, Isacoustic, Tilde, Dark Matter, The Bees Are Dead and more.
 Editor.
 Photographer.
 Graphic designer.
 Art director.
 Humanist.
 Gospel activist.
 Mental health advocate.
 Dad to five.
 Husband to one.